The EHC Think Tank

 How it works

-The EHC Think Tank shall act both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change’, and therefore, its work is divided into two parts:
+The EHC Think Tank acts both as an incubator of patient-led advocacy content as well as a platform for the above-outlined ‘systems change’, and therefore, its work is divided into two parts:

 Internal Think Tank work: patient-led advocacy content